nRF24/pyRF24/README.rst

     python -m pip install . -v

 .. hint::
-    For consecutive build attempts, it is recommended to delete any previous build artifacts.
+    For consecutive build attempts, it is recommended to delete any previous build artifacts before attempting to build again.

     .. code-block:: bash